 You may stop by and sign up at any local bike shop: Cross Country Cycle, 42North/Lakeshore Cycle & Fitness, Rock N Road Cycle, West Michigan Bike & Fitness, Velo City Cycles, or Main Street Bicycle in Zeeland.
 Information is also available at restaurants serving as Recharging Stations.
 Green Commute Pins are provided to all employees participating in the Local Business Commute Challenge.

 We like to see innovative ideas encouraging others to bike, walk, bus, or carpool.
-This year Green Commute is hosting a poster contest to motivate people to Green Commute… and we are looking for posters in 4 age groups (Elementary, Middle School, High School, and Adult).
-Posters are due by May 1, 2017.
-Judging will be completed by May 5, 2017 and the top poster in each age category will receive a prize from the MACC and will be used in Green Commute Week promotions leading up to the week.
-Contact Carolyn Ulstad at the MACC if you have any questions: email@example.com or 616-395-2688.
-2017 Poster Contest instructions are now available.
+This year Green Commute hosted a poster contest to motivate people to Green Commute… and we reviewed posters in 4 age groups (Elementary, Middle School, High School, and Adult).
+The top poster in each age category was used in Green Commute Week promotions and received a prize from the MACC.
+(Elementary: $50 to Craig’s Cruisers + $10 Frozen Yogurt, Middle School: $50 to BAM! + $10 Frozen Yogurt, High School: $50 to Movie Theater + $50 West Coast Cash, Adults: $100 West Coast Cash) Contact Carolyn Ulstad at the MACC if you have any questions: email@example.com or 616-395-2688.

 Curious about the impact you can have during Green Commute Week?